Tutorial of pydefect

 Note: This section is optional.

-(3) Defects without any defect states inside the band gap or near the band edges, which would not largely affect the electronic properties as long as their concentrations are not exceedingly high.
+(3) Defects without any states inside the band gap or near the band edges.
+These defects have little impact on electronic properties as long as their concentrations remain low.

 pydefect_vasp pbes -d perfect